-Importantly, these factors will affect not only the preliminary estimate but the final timeline as well.
+Importantly, these factors will affect not only the preliminary estimate but also the final timeline.
 So I’ll cover each one in detail.

-It’s important to understand that, if a product built like this succeeds, you’ll most likely need to rewrite it from scratch.
-Poorly written systems with weak foundations are hard to support in the long term.
+It’s important to understand that if a product built like this succeeds, you’ll most likely need to rewrite it from scratch.
+Poorly written systems with weak foundations are difficult to support in the long term.
 To save even more time and money on idea validation, try to look for existing systems that may fit the requirements fully or partially.

-For example, pay attention to low code/no-code solutions in kind of website builders and relatively recent application builders for mobile devices.
+For example, pay attention to low code/no-code solutions in the kind of website builders and relatively recent application builders for mobile devices.
 They allow you to quickly release a prototype of a working app, which will show the degree of users’ interest and help to get feedback from them.
-It will allow taking interviews or getting a CJM (Customer Journey Map) that will show should you realize this idea?
-How to do it in the best way and which specialists you need?
-And if the idea is worth the investment of effort, time and money, then you can safely hire a team of professionals.
+It will allow taking interviews or getting a customer journey map (CJM) that will show should you realize this idea.
+How to do it in the best way, and which specialists do you need?
+And if the idea is worth the investment of effort, time, and money, then you can safely hire a team of professionals.

 A full-fledged business idea

 If you are determined to create a product that will be competitive in the market, the development team will focus on building a stable and scalable system that will:

 - Handle large numbers of users in the future.

 - Have an enterprise level of stability and security to initially avoid the possibility of critical bugs leading to a bad reputation among users and large financial losses.